tjfontaine/cloudnative/application-development/cicd/jenkinsx/tutorial.md

 The Bad:

-* The jx tool does a lot of heavy lifting, but unfortunately this leads to some unexpected changes to your kuberenetes configuration.
+* The `jx` tool does a lot of heavy lifting, but unfortunately this leads to some unexpected changes to your Kubernetes configuration.
 The tool will change your current namespace to 'jx'.
 * Much of what Jenkins X can do can simply be done with Kubectl or Helm.